TOPIC- Laws Related To Drugs In India

 Certain activities that are prohibited under the Narcotic Drugs and Psychotropic Substances Act, 1985, are:

-- Cultivation of coca plant or collection of a portion of coca plant.
+- Cultivation of coca plant or collection of a portion of the coca plant.

 - Cultivation of cannabis plant.